JacksonCDataScience/JacksonCDataScience.github.io/projects/simon-kucher-thesis/README.md

-# Simon Kucher M.S.
+# Price Elasticity Modeling - M.S.
 Thesis

 Full write-up: [simon-kucher.pdf](./simon-kucher.pdf)
 > **Note:** Some content in this write-up has been redacted to protect the privacy and confidentiality of the client, Simon-Kucher